Economy of the Ming dynasty: Accounting

 A sophisticated system of accounting, known as sizhu jiesuan (four-pillar accounting system), has been utilized in China since the Tang dynasty to record economic activities.
 It was later adopted as the standard accounting procedure for government offices during the Song dynasty.
 As business, trade, and banking flourished in Ming China, merchants and businessmen began to realize the limitations of existing accounting methods.
-As a result, a combination of double-entry and single-entry accounting, known as sanjiao zhang (three-leg bookkeeping), was introduced in the mid-15th century.
+A combination of double-entry and single-entry accounting, known as sanjiao zhang (three-leg bookkeeping), was introduced in the mid-15th century.
 Under this system, accountants used double-entry bookkeeping for receivables and transfers, while cash payments were recorded in a single entry.
 In the late Ming period (Wanli to Chongzhen eras, c.
 1570), a more refined system known as longmen zhang, or "dragon-gate bookkeeping", emerged among bankers and eventually spread to the commercial and manufacturing sectors.
 This system involved a strict classification of accounting operations into income, expenditure, receivables, and payables, and utilized double-entry bookkeeping for all transactions.
 However, that simple accounting methods were still prevalent, particularly among small businesses.